python-poetry/poetry/docs/configuration.md

 If set to `true` the `--always-copy` parameter is passed to `virtualenv` on creation of the venv.
 Thus all needed files are copied into the venv instead of symlinked.
 Defaults to `false`.

+### `virtualenvs.options.no-pip`

+**Type**: boolean

+If set to `true` the `--no-pip` parameter is passed to `virtualenv` on creation of the venv.
+This means when a new virtual environment is created, `pip` will not be installed in the environment.
+Defaults to `false`.

+{{% note %}}
+Poetry, for its internal operations, uses the `pip` wheel embedded in the `virtualenv` package installed as a dependency in Poetry's runtime environment.
+If a user runs `poetry run pip` when this option is set to `true`, the `pip` the embedded instance of `pip` is used.

+You can safely set this, along with `no-setuptools`, to `true`, if you desire a virtual environment with no additional packages.
+This is desirable for production environments.
+{{% /note %}}

+### `virtualenvs.options.no-setuptools`

+**Type**: boolean

+If set to `true` the `--no-setuptools` parameter is passed to `virtualenv` on creation of the venv.
+This means when a new virtual environment is created, `setuptools` will not be installed in the environment.
+Poetry, for its internal operations, does not require `setuptools` and this can safely be set to `true`.
+Defaults to `false`.

+{{% warning %}}
+Some development tools like IDEs, make an assumption that `setuptools` (and other) packages are always present and available within a virtual environment.
+This can cause some features in these tools to not work as expected.
+{{% /warning %}}

 ### `virtualenvs.options.system-site-packages`